colonyos/colonies/README.md

 ![Colonies Architecture](docs/images/ColoniesArch.png?raw=true "Colonies Architecture")

 ### Security principles
 A core component of Colonies is a crypto identity protocol inspired by Bitcoin and Ethereum.
 Each Colony and Colony Runtime is assigned a *Digital Identity* that is verified by the Colonies server using a so-called [Implicit certificates](https://en.wikipedia.org/wiki/Implicit_certificate), which is implemented using [Elliptic-curve cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).
 This protocol makes it possible to reconstruct public-keys from signatures.
-Identities can then simply be calculated as cryptographic hashes of the reconstructed public-keys.
+Identities can then simply be calculated as cryptographic hashes (SHA3-256) of the reconstructed public-keys.

-The Colonies Server keeps track of these identities and applies several rules how runtimes can interact with each other.
+The Colonies Server keeps track of these identities and applies several rules how runtimes are allowed to interact with each other.

 1. Only the Colonies Server Owner may register a new Colony. **Requires rootpassword** specified when starting the Colonies Server.
 See example below.
-2. Only a Colony Owner may register/approve/disapprove/list/get info about Colony Runtimes in a Colony. **Requires Colony Private key.**
+2. Only a Colony Owner may register/approve/disapprove/list/get info about Colony Runtimes in a Colony. **Requires a Colony Private key.**
-3. Only a Colony Runtime may submit/list/get info about a Colony Process. **Requires Runtime Private Key.**
+3. Only a Colony Runtime may submit/list/get info about a process. **Requires a Runtime Private Key.**
-4. Only a Colony Runtime may set/get/list attributes on a Colony Process. **Requires Runtime Private Key.**
+4. Only a Colony Runtime may set/get/list attributes on a process. **Requires a Runtime Private Key.**

 Note that the Colonies server does not store any crypto keys, but rather stores identites in a database and verifies that reconstructed identities obtained from RPC calls matches the identities stored in the database.